mheap/nexmo-developer/_documentation/en/meetings/overview.md

 **Meetings API Activation**: To activate the Meetings API, you need to register with us.
 Please send an email request, with your API key from the [Vonage API Dashboard](https://dashboard.nexmo.com), to the [Meetings API Team](mailto:meetings-api@vonage.com).

 **Application ID and Private Key**: Once you’re logged in to the [Vonage API Dashboard](https://dashboard.nexmo.com), click on Applications and create a new Application.
-Click Generate ``public and private key`` and record the private key.
+Generate a public and private key and record the private key.

 **JSON Web Token (JWT)**: Use the [JWT Generator](https://developer.vonage.com/jwt) to create a JWT using the Application ID and Private Token mentioned above.
 For further details about JWTs, please see [Vonage Authentication](/concepts/guides/authentication).